subbota-a/shadok_and_gibby/sdl2/win/docs/README-emscripten.md

 ## Rendering

-If you use SDL's 2D render API, it will use GLES2 internally, which Emscripten will turn into WebGL calls.
+If you use SDL's 2D ui API, it will use GLES2 internally, which Emscripten will turn into WebGL calls.
 You can also use OpenGL ES 2 directly by creating a GL context and drawing into it.